Asteski/OneDrive-Better-Light-Mode/README.md

 ## How to

 - clone repository locally
-- run _EasyLauncher.bat_ to install new icons
+- run _EasyLauncher.bat_ to install new icons*
-- run _EasyLauncher.bat -u_ to restore default icons
+- run _EasyLauncher.bat -u_ to restore default icons*

+<sub>* if OneDrive is stored in Program Files, batch file must be run as an Administrator</sub>

 ## Important notes